kugatsu765/vueNotification/README.md

 });
 ```

-You can select the notification with custom selector.
+You can select the notification with a custom selector.

 | Selector                        |                Value to use |
 | ------------------------------- | --------------------------: |